-RealNetworks has enjoyed real success in the world of digital media.
-Best known for its RealPlayer media playback software, its primary revenue now comes from Software-as-a-Service (SaaS) used by mobile phone carriers for ringback tones (RBT), music and video on-demand, and text messaging.
+Best known for its RealPlayer media playback software, RealNetworks' primary revenue now comes from Software-as-a-Service (SaaS) used by mobile phone carriers for ringback tones (RBT), music and video on-demand, and text messaging.
 RealNetworks' other core products are the licensing of its Helix streaming software used to broadcast live and on-demand media, and content subscription service SuperPass, which offers access to video, games, and music.
 It also creates and publishes downloadable and online games (GameHouse).
-The company gets almost half of its sales in the US.
+The company makes about 40% of its sales in the US.

-RealNetworks operates in three divisions – core products, games, and emerging products.
+RealNetworks operates in three segments – RealPlayer Group, Mobile Entertainment, and Games.
 Core products consist of its SaaS digital media services, the Helix software, and the SuperPass content subscription service.

-It accounts for almost 60% revenues.
-While SaaS dominates its business, it has been building its video game business, which operates under the GameHouse division and brand (replacing its RealArcade brand) in North America, Zylom in Europe, and as Atravita in Latin America.
+The Games business, through its Slingo, GameHouse and Zylom brands, derives revenue from sales of games licenses, online games subscription services, advertising on games sites and social networks, microtransactions within online and social games, and sales of mobile games.
+It accounted for 24% of the company's revenue.
+While SaaS dominates its business, RealNetworks has been building its video game business, which operates under the GameHouse division and brand (replacing its RealArcade brand) in North America, Zylom in Europe, and Atravita in Latin America.
 It focuses on casual games but parts ways with companies such as Zynga by offering downloadable games for sale, in addition to the typical social, casual avenues of online subscription and ad-supported free play, third-party portals, social networks, and mobile devices.
 It not only develops its original games, but games based on licensed properties, as well as licensing its properties out to external developers.
 It also acts, itself, as a portal for other developers.
-The games division accounts for about a quarter of sales.

 The company has three offices in the US and international locations in Austria, China, France, Germany, India, Indonesia, Japan, Luxembourg, the Philippines, Portugal, Singapore, South Korea, Vietnam, and the UK.
-The US is its largest market, accounting for almost half of sales.
-Europe accounts for about 20% and the rest of the world (including Asia) make up the other 30%.
+While the US is the company's largest market, with 40% of sales, South Korea is also big with 26% of sales.
+Europe accounts for 17% with the rest of the world at 18%.

 Mergers and Acquisitions